blintdm98/todo-app/README.md

 ### Features

+Authentication: Users can sign up, log in, and log out securely using Firebase Authentication.

 Todo Management: Users can add new todos, mark them as complete, edit existing todos, and delete todos.

 Real-time Updates: Todos are synchronized in real-time using Firebase Firestore.